-Of the eight director nominees, six are independent.
+Of the nine director nominees, six are independent.
 All members of each committee of the Board are independent.
 See under "Corporate Governance - Independence of Board Members" and "Corporate Governance - Committee Membership" for more information.

 Director Nominee Independent Non-Independent Reason for Non-Independence

-James Riddell ✓ President & CEO of the Corporation
+James Riddell ✓ President and CEO of the Corporation

 James Bell ✓

+Shane Fildes ✓ CEO of Lionsgate Capital Ltd., a company of which the President and CEO of the Corporation is a director and controlling shareholder

 Wilfred Gobert ✓

 Dirk Jungé ✓

 Kim Lynch Proctor ✓

 Jill McAuley ✓

 Keith MacLeod ✓

-Susan Riddell Rose ✓ Familial relationship with President & CEO of the Corporation
+Susan Riddell Rose ✓ Familial relationship with the President and CEO of the Corporation

-Mr. Keith MacLeod, an independent director, is the Board's Lead Director.
+Keith MacLeod, an independent director, is the Board's Lead Director.
 His duties include, among other things, ensuring that differences between the responsibilities of the Board and management are understood by all, ensuring that independent directors have adequate opportunities to meet to discuss issues without management present and acting as a liaison between the independent directors and management.
 The position description for the Lead Director is available on the Corporation's website at www.paramountres.com.